dipenshome/dipenshome.github.io/_pages/publications.md

 <p style="text-indent: 600px;text-align: justify; font-size: 14px; width: 600px;">
 <blockquote>
 <strong style="font-size: 20px;">Abstract</strong>
-<p style="text-indent: 20px;text-align: justify; font-size: 14px; width: 600px; height: 500px;">Nuclear Power is the cleanliest of all other power sources available with comparatively lowfuel cost and zero Carbon-di-Oxide (CO2) and other Green House Gas (GHG) emissions.
+<p style="text-indent: 20px;text-align: justify; font-size: 14px;">Nuclear Power is the cleanliest of all other power sources available with comparatively lowfuel cost and zero Carbon-di-Oxide (CO2) and other Green House Gas (GHG) emissions.
 Nuclear Power Plant (NPP) utilizes the heat generated from nuclear fission reaction of Uranium-235 to produce steam which then rotates “Turbine” and generates electricity.
 These
 NPPs are equipped with “state-of-the-art” safety equipment and protection systems to check any kind of harmful radiation to the outside environment.
 Despite these safety systems, an